openstack-archive/stx-docs/doc/source/installation_guide/latest/duplex.rst

    |                                      |           |         |         |         |            |...
    +--------------------------------------+-----------+---------+---------+---------+------------+...

-Create the 'nova-local' volume group
+Create the 'noval-local' volume group

 ::